Generic Invega Availability

-No. There is currently no therapeutically equivalent version of Invega available.
+No. There is currently no therapeutically equivalent version of Invega available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Invega.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 There are no current U.S. patents associated with Invega.

 Exclusivity is exclusive marketing rights granted by the FDA upon approval of a drug and can run concurrently with a patent or not.
 Exclusivity is a statutory provision and is granted to an NDA applicant if statutory requirements are met.

 - July 31, 2012 - ADJUNCT TO MOOD STABILIZERS AND/OR ANTIDEPRESSANTS FOR SCHIZOAFFECTIVE DISORDER

 - July 31, 2012 - TREATMENT OF SCHIZOAFFECTIVE DISORDER AS MONOTHERAPY